MiguelMJ/miguelmj.dev/index.md

 *Knowledge only exists if it's shared*.

-I make open source [projects](./projects) to learn, experiment with different technologies and languages and, if possible, contribute to the community.
-Then, from time to time, I write about software development and computer science in a [blog](./blog) and about other interests in the [Codex](./codex).
-I have some [indie game development projects](https://barqueroteam.com) going on too.
+I'm a CS Graduate, Software Engineer and Master's student.
+I work on open source [projects](./projects) and, from time to time, I write about software development and computer science in a [blog](./blog) and about other interests in the [Codex](./codex).
+I have some [indie game projects](https://barqueroteam.com) going on too.

 Feel free to [reach me](./social) online!
-Just note that, for issues with my software, I usually respond faster through an issue in the repository.
+For issues with my software, I usually answer faster through an issue in the repository.

-You will find most content here in English, but several pages are in Spanish.
+You will find most pages here in English, but some articles will be written in Spanish.

 <hr>